About Our Program

 Vanderbilt's Humphrey Fellows

 The Humphrey Fellowship Program at Vanderbilt has many components and required activities.
-Fellows will complete and participate a variety of professional development activities and projects during their Fellowship year.
-Some of the activities include
+Fellows will complete and participate a variety of professional development activities and projects during their Fellowship year—virtually during the Fall semester and on campus during the Spring semester.

-- Participating in the Humphrey Seminar Series on Tuesday, Wednesday, and Thursday mornings to enhance professional and leadership skills.
+- Participating in the Humphrey Seminar Series to enhance professional and leadership skills and share their professional expertise.

 - Engaging in Professional Affiliations (similar to a high level internship).